The derived algebra of a stabilizer, families of coadjoint orbits, and sheets: Semisimple case: the derived algebra of a centralizer and sheets

-\end{enumerate} \end{itemize} \end{Proposition} If the equality (\ref{sheetEq}) holds, we have a very nice picture: the centralizer is the orthogonal complement to the orbit while the derived algebra of it is the orthogonal complement to the sheet (see Fig. \ref{picture}).
+If one of these three conditions is satisfied, the picture is the following: the centralizer is the orthogonal complement to the orbit while its derived algebra it is the orthogonal complement to the sheet (Figure \ref{picture}).